Wealthometer/LinkedSave/deploy.md

 - Deploy.
 The site will be served from Vercel’s CDN; all API calls will go to the backend URL you set.

 ## Deploy the backend to a real-time host or server
+Works on Render, Railway, Fly.io, or any VPS that supports Node 18+ with Chromium deps.